surajgariya00/blup-docs/wiki/design-ui/insert-widgets/checkbox-widget.md

       <td>On selecting the value you get the tick and on unselecting it will remove the tick.</td>
     </tr><tr>
       <td><strong>Checkbox Tristate</strong></td>
-      <td> On UnSelecting tristate meaning the checkbox can only be checked or unchecked.
-However, when check the  tristate, it enables the third state, where the checkbox can be in an indeterminate state.</td>
+      <td>On UnSelecting tristate meaning the checkbox can only be checked or unchecked.
+However, when checking the tristate, it enables the third state, where the checkbox can be in an indeterminate state.</td>
     </tr>
     <tr>
       <td><strong>Icon Color</strong></td>